lubeda/EspHoMaTriXv2/README.md

 The solutions have their pros and cons.
 I tried some and used AwTrix for a long time.
 But the cons are so big (in my opinion) that I started an esphome.io variant.
 Targeted to an optimized Home Assistant integration, without paid blueprints and the need of MQTT.

-But it had to be extensible, e.g. for the use as pool thermometer or as media player.
+But it had to be extensible, e.g. for the use as a pool thermometer or as a media player.
 All done by the magical power of esphome.

 ### Features